 - Were you separated from your mother after birth?

 - Did you experience a trauma or a separation from your mother during your childhood or infancy?

 - Did your parents go on a vacation when you were young?

 - Were you sent away to visit relatives or grandparents?

 - Did your mother experience a trauma or emotional turmoil during your childhood or infancy (death of a parent, grandparent or sibling, a separation or divorce, alcoholic or unfaithful husband, etc.)?

-With this question answered, you’re ready to sign up for a workshop or a private session.
-My assistant, Kari Dunlop, will help you decide which one is best.
+With this question answered, you’re ready to sign up for a private session.
+My assistant, Kari Dunlop, will help you with scheduling.
 Kari’s phone number is 403.244.0455.
-Her email is email@example.com.
+Her email is firstname.lastname@example.org.